twolfson/if-i-were-to-build-a-startup-web-app/explorations/2-django-allauth/README.md

 - After logging in, I quickly see the email is unverified and easily verify it
     - Sadly no button to resend an email verification =/

-- TODO: Extend messages to the rest of the application
+- DONE: Extend messages to the rest of the application
-- TODO: Ensure the messages backend is session
+- DONE: Ensure the messages backend is session

 - Ahh, it wasn't verification issues =/
 - I was auto-signed in as my superuser into the app, how confusing x_x